isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Rose Myrtle.md

 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<p>This plant may sometimes have round holes in its leaves made by <a href="/page-index/pests/caterpillars/">bagworm caterpillars</a>.
 Remove the caterpillars by hand to reduce damage.</p>
 		<p>If the plant does not receive enough light, it will stop producing flowers.
 Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
-	<p>If your plant has few to no flowers, you can fertilise the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in phosphorus and potassium</a>.
-These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
+	<p>If your plant has few to no flowers, you can fertilise the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in phosphorus and potassium</a>. .</p>
 	<br>
 </section>